How Well Do Latent World Models Understand Partially Observable Safety Constraints?: Appendix

-\para{Safety Filter Synthesis} All safety filters are obtained by approximately solving for the fixed point of a latent Hamilton Jacobi Bellman equation via off policy DDPG algorithm \cite{lillicrap2019continuouscontroldeepreinforcement}.
-We parameterize the state-action value function and co-optimized safety fallback policies as an MLP which are trained via rollouts in the latent space of our world model.
-Unlike when using traditional simulators for RL, we 'reset' the environment by sampling random $N=5$ length trajectory segments from our offline dataset to initalize the latent state before rolling out open-loop imagination rollouts for a maximum of 16 timesteps.
-This reset procedure and short-horizon rollout is to prevent excessive instability in the world model imagination.
-We follow \cite{nakamura2025generalizing} and take $\tanh(\lambda \marginfunc(\latent))$ with $\lambda = 0.1$ as our margin function for reachability learning to smooth out the loss landscape.
+All Thermal Unicycle and \wax~safety filters are obtained by approximately solving for the fixed point of a latent Hamilton-Jacobi Bellman equation via an off-policy DDPG algorithm \cite{lillicrap2019continuouscontroldeepreinforcement}.
+We parameterize the state-action value function and co-optimized safety fallback policy as MLPs trained via rollouts in the latent space of the WM.

+Because we do not have access to a simulator, we reset the environment by uniformly sampling random $N=5$ length trajectory segments from the offline dataset to initialize the latent state before performing open-loop imagination rollouts for up to 16 timesteps.
+This reset procedure and short-horizon rollout reduce instability in the WM imagination.
+Following \cite{nakamura2025generalizing}, we take $\tanh(\lambda \marginfunc(\latent))$ with $\lambda = 0.1$ as the margin function for reachability learning to smooth the loss landscape.

-We list the hyperparameters for the DDPG HJ Value function learning in Table \ref{tab:DDPG_hyperparams}.
-We train each policy for 600k iterations and save checkpoints every 40k.
-All reported results are from the best performing checkpoint for each model (not necessarily the final checkpoint, due to minor instabilities of the RL training procedure).
+We train each policy for 600k iterations and save checkpoints every 40k iterations.
+Because RL training has minor instabilities, we report results from the best-performing checkpoint for each model rather than necessarily using the final checkpoint.
+We list the DDPG hyperparameters in Table~\ref{tab:DDPG_hyperparams}.